 Authors are welcome to submit abstracts for oral and/or poster presentations.

-Deadline for abstract submission is on January 15, 2018.
+New Deadline for abstract submission: Friday January 26, 2018.

 Abstract must be submitted by the presenting author, and include her/his full information (complete name, e-mail address, institutional affiliation, address, telephone number).

 Abstracts must contain the title of the work, author(s)’ name(s), institutional affiliation, and up to 5 keywords.